Table of Contents

 Not everyone is going to have the right photos on hand while creating their business card.
 So if you need to use a stock photo, make sure it is authentic, unique and high quality.

 You don’t need to read any words to know what this business card is about.
-This vertical real estate business card is a fresh take on the traditional business card.
+This vertical real estate business card idea is a fresh take on the traditional business card.

 Using bold complementary colors will always leave an impact on whoever is looking at your business card.
 The use of orange contrasted against a gentle muted blue here helps it jump off the business card.

-Your brand colors have a big impact on your business card.
+Your brand colors have a big impact on your innovative business card.
 Make sure you really reflect on your color choices and what they mean to your brand before choosing colors.

 This real estate business card gives an inviting feel because of its familiarity.
 The white borders around the text allow for the information of the business card to be the focal point.